 “The overall impact of WFH [working from home] was striking.
 The firm improved total factor productivity by between 20% to 30% and saved about $2,000 per year per WFH employee.
 About two-thirds of this improvement came from the reduction in office space and the rest from improved employee performance and reduced staff turnover.”

 According to the IGW Global Workplace Survey in 2019, 85% of respondents confirmed that productivity has increased in their business as a result of greater flexibility.
-Both setting a flexible schedule and ability to choose the most comfortable working location led to great results in employees’ motivation and productivity.
+Both setting a flexible schedule and the ability to choose the most comfortable working location led to great results in employees’ motivation and productivity.

 According to the Global Workplace Analytics completed in 2019, the remote workforce has increased by 140% since 2005.
-It means that work from home is on a high demand like never before.
+It means that work from home is in high demand like never before.
 All this proves that remote work is an inevitable future for most of us, and we need to accept it.

 There will be a significant increase in remote job opportunities in the upcoming era.
 So, start improving your skills to have a lucrative career in it.

 Are you one of those who are suffering from disorganization when working from home?
-Keep reading to get-to-know some fresh ideas of how to stay motivated and keep balance when working from home.
+Keep reading to get to know some fresh ideas of how to stay motivated and keep balance when working from home.

 10 Ways To Boost Productivity When Working From Home